gwcbi/ResearchAnalyticsLabs/Labs/Lab1/Lab1.md

 The latest version of R is available for download on Linux, OS X and Windows on the Comprehensive R Archive Network (CRAN): [https://cran.r-project.org/](https://cran.r-project.org/).

-### Installing RStudio
+### Installing RStudio (optional)

+RStudio is a (free) intergrated developement environment for R. You can think of R Studio as a companion program for basic R that helps you by keeping track of your things and organizing your various windows.
+Some people prefer to use R within in RStudio, but you do **not** need RStudio for this course.

-Install R before installing RStudio.
+Install R before installing RStudio (if install RStudio).

 RStudio is available for download on [www.rstudio.com](https://www.rstudio.com/products/rstudio/download/).
 You do **not** need to pay money for RStudio.
-We will be using RStudio Desktop under the Open Source License.
+You can use RStudio Desktop under the Open Source License.

 ### R Packages